 - They dig holes in lawns to bury food.

 - Damage to trees includes stripping off bark which can lead to weakening, misshape of and even the death of trees.

 Squirrel Pest Control Methods

 - Spring Traps – These should be set in natural or artificial tunnels.
 Squirrels are curious animals and will investigate such tunnels leading to trapping.

-- Live Capture Traps – The nature of squirrels behaviour means they can be caught in baited cage traps throughout the year; however in autumn they are more reluctant to enter traps.
+- Live Capture Traps – Squirrels are captured in baited traps throughout the year; however, in autumn, they are more reluctant to enter traps.